ge-ko/competitive-programming/README.md

 As any true C++ developer, I avoid using capital letters.
 To name variables, I use [snake_case](https://en.wikipedia.org/wiki/Snake_case).

-## Input and output (I/O)
+## Input and output

 Your program needs to get input from the user and provide them with an output.
-Input and output (I/O) can be provided interactively through the [terminal](https://en.wikipedia.org/wiki/Computer_terminal) or provided in a batch through files.
+Input and output (IO) can be provided interactively through the [terminal](https://en.wikipedia.org/wiki/Computer_terminal) or provided in a batch through files.

 To get interactive input use `cin` (*see-in*, from character input).
 It will convert the characters to the respective type of the variables.
 It will skip through spaces and new lines to get the next variable.